vncntprvst/tools/plot2svg/README.md

 Changes in Version 20-05-2012
 - Added some security checks for empty data
 - Fixed rotation for multiline text

+Changes in Version 25-08-2012
+- Special handling of 1xn char arrays for tick labels (thanks to David Plavcan)
+- Fix for 'Index exceeds matrix dimensions' of axis labels (thanks to Aslak Grinsted)
+- Fix for another axis label problem (thanks to Ben Mitch)

+Changes in Version 15-09-2012
+- Fix for linestyle none of rectangles (thanks to Andrew)
+- Enabled scatter plot functionality

 Limitations:
 - axis scaling factors for 3D axes